Lena Pierpont: Association with the Dillinger Gang

 On December 14, 1933, Lena and Fred were arrested in Terre Haute, Indiana.
 Lena was charged with possessing an automobile bearing improper identification, and Fred was charged with vagrancy.
 Terre Haute police also seized two automobiles at a house occupied by the Pierponts, impounding $435 in cash and several papers in Lena's possession.
 Captain Matt Leach of the Indiana State Police questioned Lena about her son Harry's whereabouts.

-On December 15, 1933, Lena and Fred were released from the Terre Haute, Indiana, jail after posting $2,000 bond each.
+On December 15, 1933, Lena and Fred were released from the Terre Haute jail after posting $2,000 bond each.

 After Harry's arrest in Tucson, Arizona, on January 25, 1934, and subsequent return to Lima, Ohio, for trial, Lena secured the services of city solicitor Charles W. Long to defend her son.
 This resulted in verbal fireworks at city council meetings.

 On February 14, 1934, Lena was called before the Allen County grand jury.
 After entering a "not guilty" plea, Harry's trial date was set for March 6, 1934.
 "I'm still proud of the Pierpont name", Lena was reported to have said to a friend while in the courtroom.

 On February 19, 1934, Lena addressed a large crowd at the Lima city council, defending solicitor Long's right to defend her gangster son.
 John Keville, president of the Citizens and Taxpayers League, had soundly criticized Long for taking the Pierpont case while still working for the city.
 Lena addressed rumors that Long had been paid in upwards of $10,000 to defend Harry and challenged anyone to present a member of the Pierpont family who possessed that amount of money.
 Keville had left the meeting before she spoke, and the council offered no comments on Lena's remarks.

 Lena's husband, Joseph Gilbert Pierpont, who had been in ill health, appeared with her in Lima to confer with Harry's attorneys.
 It was reported that Lena had established temporary residence in Lima at the time.